A corrected transport-velocity formulation for fluid and structural mechanics with SPH: Results

-Two different Poisson ratios are simulated. \Cref{fig:rings:sun2019-nu-0.3975} shows the particle positions of rings with a Poisson ratio of $0.3975$ when simulated with Sun's particle shifting technique.
+Two different Poisson ratios are simulated. \Cref{fig:rings:sun2019-nu-0.3975} shows the particle positions of rings with a Poisson ratio of $0.3975$ when simulated with SPST.
+The recovery of the colliding rings without any tensile instability can be seen.

-We also consider higher Poisson ratios, such as 0.47. \Cref{fig:rings:sun2019-nu-0-47} shows the particle positions of rings when simulated with Sun's PST and \cref{fig:rings:ipst-nu-0-47} with IPST.
+We also consider higher Poisson ratios, such as 0.47. \Cref{fig:rings:sun2019-nu-0-47} shows the particle positions of rings when simulated with SPST and \cref{fig:rings:ipst-nu-0-47} with IPST.
 Even though both the particle shifting techniques are able to eliminate the numerical fracture, IPST gives better results as in the distribution of particles through out the simulation, see \cref{fig:rings:sun2019-nu-0.47-2} and \cref{fig:rings:ipst-nu-0.47-2}.
-For the case where Sun's PST is used, the final particle distribution is not very uniform.
-This is not the case for the IPST.
+For the case where SPST is used, the final particle distribution is not very uniform.
+This is not the case when IPST is used.
+We can therefore say that IPST performs better than SPST.

 In order to compare the different schemes quantitatively for this problem, we plot the $x$ and $y$ positions of the point A of the left ring, as can be seen in \cref{fig:rings_initial}. \Cref{fig:rings_compare} shows the results and as can be seen excellent agreement of the different methods for this problem.